amdw/enginecloud/README.md

 GCE APIs or your VM.)

 It's very important for performance to set the number of threads in the UCI engine settings.
-You should use a value *at least* equal to the number of CPU cores your VM has, otherwise you are wasting cores.
-Play with various values and see what gets you the best performance; most chess UIs have a way to show you the calculation speed of the engine while it is analysing.
+A good general guideline is to use a value similar or equal to the number of CPU cores your VM has.
+Most chess UIs have a way to show you the calculation speed of the engine while it is analysing.
+For more information, see the benchmarks document.

 Once you have finished with the engine, you should run `stockfish/delete.sh` to delete the VM, so you are no longer charged for it.
 Alternatively, you can do it